justkahdri/CalculatorHA/README.md

-# Project-J5
+# Project Calculador HA
 Just a place to post my personal projects

-For now is just a project about HºAº Structures.
+For now is just a project about Concrete Structures.
 The purpose is the automation of diverse Math problems.
 [Published here](https://sites.google.com/view/calculadorha)

 ## Columns
-  You put the weight distribution that holds the column, floors' quantity, the HºAº quality and done!
+  You put the weight distribution that holds the column, floors' quantity, the concrete quality and done!
   + Glossary
       W = weight in KN
       H = HºAº quality